hirobo/world-earthquake/README.md

 ![world_earthquake_dbt.png](images/world_earthquake_dbt.png)

-With these steps, your data pipeline is now complete, and you can use the dashboard to visualize earthquake-prone regions and other trends.
-This will help identify areas with high earthquake risk and provide information for the consideration of prevention measures and strategies.
+With these steps, your data pipeline is now complete, and you can use the BigQuery table `fact_world_earthquake` to create a dashboard to visualize earthquake-prone regions and other trends.